josemarluedke/ember-cli-numeral/README.md

 The default configuration is `false`.
 So languages will not be loaded by default.

+## Fastboot compatibility

+This addon is compatible with [fastboot](http://ember-fastboot.com/) out of the box.

 ## License

 `ember-cli-numeral` shims is MIT Licensed.